internetarchive/dweb-mirror/API.md

 * dweb-archivecontroller - base level classes which are extended by this package:
   ArchiveItem; ArchiveMember; ArchiveFile.
 * A set of classes that provide higher level support esp:
-  CrawlManager; HashStore; MirrorFS;
+  CrawlManager; ConfigController HashStore; MirrorFS;
-* A set of applications that use the APIs above, but which are themselves forkable: internetarchive; collectionpreseed.js
+* An applications that uses the APIs above, but which is itself forkable: internetarchive.

 #### Expected API changes